netham45/screamrouter/README.md

 ### What is ScreamRouter

 ScreamRouter is a versatile audio routing and management system with a Python frontend/configuration layer and a C++ backend, designed for network audio streaming.
 It supports Scream and RTP audio sources, along with Scream receivers and web-based MP3 streamers.
-The system offers a robust set of features for configuring and controlling audio streams across a network.

 ### What is Scream